APAD2024/APAD-Asset-Data/Asset Data/Brick Kiln/Brick_kilns.md

-# Brick Kilns Low-Resolution Satellite Imagery Analysis
+# Brick Kilns in IGP Region Using AI

-This repository provides a comprehensive geospatial analysis of brick kiln operations in Pakistan, focusing on their environmental and public health impacts.
+This repository provides a comprehensive geospatial analysis of brick kiln operations in Indo-Gangetic Plain (IGP)-region (Bangladesh, India, and Pakistan) , focusing on their environmental and public health impacts.
 Using low-resolution satellite imagery, we have mapped and analyzed brick kiln sites, estimating their production and emissions.
 This dataset represents a pioneering effort to understand the spatial distribution of brick kilns and their contribution to air pollution in the region.

 ---